AnasKhan99156/Data_Analysis/README.md

 # My work in the above output

-In the above visualization I have visualized the Profit of Super Store on various factors like **Category, Regions, Segments, etc** .
+In the above dashboard I have visualized the Profit of Super Store on various factors like **Category, Regions, Segments, etc** .

 * **Note:** The above dashboard has been created on **Microsoft PowerBi Tool**